Jodi McKay

-Jodi Leyanne McKay (born 16 August 1969) is a former Australian politician who was the Leader of the Opposition in the Parliament of New South Wales from June 2019 until May 2021.
+Jodi Leyanne McKay (born 16 August 1969) is an Australian former politician who was the Leader of the Opposition in the Parliament of New South Wales from June 2019 until May 2021.
 She previously served as a member of the New South Wales Legislative Assembly, representing Strathfield for the Labor Party from 2015 to 2021.
 McKay also previously represented Newcastle for one term from 2007 until her defeat at the 2011 election.
 Between 2008 and 2011, McKay held a number of junior ministerial responsibilities in the Rees and Keneally governments, including serving as the Minister for the Hunter, Tourism, Small Business, Science and Medical Research, Commerce, and Women, and Minister Assisting the Minister for Health (Cancer).
 On 17 October 2021, McKay announced she would resign from the parliament, which triggered a by-election in her seat of Strathfield.
 McKay subsequently became National Chair of the Australia India Business Council.

 Early years and background

 McKay began her career as a journalist, eventually becoming a news anchor for NBN Television.
 She was among the first Australian news presenters to cover the September 11 attacks in the United States.
 She later entered the private sector in corporate communications and marketing.
 McKay also served on the Board of Hunter Medical Research Institute, the University of Newcastle Research Associates and Hunter Manufacturers' Association, prior to entering politics.